-Name or Organisation :Mr and Mrs Stephen Hea ath 3.
-To which part of the Local Plan doe s this represent ation relate?
+3. To which part of the Local Plan does this represen tation relate?
 Paragraph Policy 13 Proposals Map 4.
 Do you consider the Local Plan is: 4.(1) Legally compliant Yes No X 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No X Please mark as appropriate.
-5. Please give details of why you cons is unsound or fails to comply with the opossible.
-If you wish to support the legal compliance with the duty to co-operate composts. duty to co-opera ite.
-Please be as pi ess of the Local Pla recise as an or its
+5. Please give details of why you consi is unsound or fails to comply with the d possible.
+If you wish to support the legal compliance with the duty to co-operate comments. luty to co-opera ate.
+Please be as pred ness of the Local Plan or its